 When I first heard about Kenneth Branagh’s adaptation of the classic Agatha Christie novel Murder on the Orient Express I was super excited.
 I mean why wouldn’t I be?
 I adore Agatha Christie, love Hercule Poirot, and will watch anything starring the legend that is Kenny B. Then I saw the first picture of him as the Belgian detective and my excitement started to wane somewhat.
 That fucking moustache man!
-It looked like it had to been drawn on his face with soft-serve ice cream.
+It looked like it had been drawn on his face with soft-serve ice cream.
 I’m all for new interpretations of familiar characters but David Suchet’s moustache is a classic.
 So slick and proud.
 I agree that Poirot’s moustache needs to be an impressive statement but I don’t think he’d have made the statement that Branagh appears to be making.
 Still, it wasn’t enough to put me off wanting to see it.
 What put me off more was the casting of Johnny Depp.
-I realise we’ll never know the true story of what happened with him and Amber Heard but I still think Hollywood have brushed it aside too quickly.
-I think it’s bullshit that such a highly paid actor can be accused of abusing his wife yet still land high profile work in this and the Fantastic Beasts franchise.
-I’m all for inncocent until proven guilty but Johnny Depp is proper suss.
-I’d have preferred him to get a bit of down time after the accusations… just to let him know he’s not infallible.
-So I wasn’t really in a rush to see it anyway but then I heard cavalcade of negative reviews.
-Although, I knew I couldn’t resist the lure of Kenny B for ever though.
+I realise we’ll never know the true story of what happened with him and Amber Heard but I still think Hollywood has brushed it aside too quickly.
+I’d have preferred him to get a bit of downtime after the accusations… just to let him know he’s not infallible.
+So I wasn’t really in a rush to see it anyway but then I heard a cavalcade of negative reviews.
+Although, I knew I couldn’t resist the lure of Kenny B forever though.

 Last night I attended Jay Rayner’s (the Observer’s food critic) discussion My Dining Hell at the Ilkley Literature Festival.
 It was a really good night and I can happily attest that he is as funny in person as he is in writing.
 The talk discussed our perverse obsession with negative reviews and that fucking awful compulsion we all have to take enjoyment from other people’s tales of woe.
 You know, that same mentality that drives you to stare at a car-crash or laugh when people fall over.
 As a not-so-secret bitch at heart, I’m always guilty of having a chuckle when someone does something embarrassing in public despite the fact I’m really fucking clumsy.
 Humanity has moved to a point where we get bored hearing about people’s happiness but can’t get enough of their misfortunes.
 Basically we’re all just terrible people.